OUI Penalties

 Maine Drunk Driving Penalties and Consequences for OUI

-- First Offense OUI
+1. First Offense OUI

-No previous "OUI offenses" within a ten year period.
+No previous "OUI offenses" within a ten-year period.
 "OUI Offense" is either a conviction for OUI, DUI, or DWI in Maine or in any other state, or an administrative suspension for failure to submit to a chemical test.
 The ten year "look back" runs from the date of the previous conviction to the date of the new criminal conduct.

 FINE - Five Hundred Dollars ($500.00) or Six Hundred Dollars ($600.00) if the person failed to submit to a chemical test.
-These fines also carry surcharges of 20%, plus a Thirty Dollar ($30.00) OUI surcharge, and finally a Ten Dollar ($10.00) contribution to the victim's fund.
-Therefore, a Five Hundred Dollar ($500.00) OUI fine means a Six Hundred Forty Dollar ($640.00) check to the "Clerk of Courts".
+These fines also carry surcharges of 20%, plus an additional Sixth-Five Dollars ($65.00) in surcharges.
+Therefore, a Five Hundred Dollar ($500.00) OUI fine means a Six Hundred Sixty-Five Dollar ($665.00) check to the "Clerk of Courts".

-JAIL - Forty-Eight (48) hours to the county jail if: (1) blood alcohol level of .15% or more; (2) speeding 30 MPH over limit; (3) eluding an officer; (4) passenger under 21 years of age.
+JAIL - Forty-Eight (48) hours to the county jail if: (1) breath alcohol level of .15% or more; (2) speeding 30 MPH over limit; (3) eluding an officer; (4) passenger under 21 years of age.

 OR